hoangsonww/AI-ML-Classifiers/README.md

   <img src="Sentiment-Analysis/sentiment-classi.png" alt="Sentiment Classifier Classification Output" width="100%">
 </p>

-Feel free to experiment with the sentiment classifier and test it with your own sentences!
+Feel free to experiment with the sentiment classifier and test it with your own sentences and explore how powerful sentiment analysis can be!

 ---